shaunalexex/asl-recognition-using-siamese-network/README.md

 In this project I have used the dataset available at https://www.kaggle.com/datamunge/sign-language-mnist

-Although this model can be trained using a standard CNN model, In this project I have used siamese network model to recognize american sign language.
+Although this dataset can be trained using a standard CNN model, In this project I have used siamese network model to recognize american sign language.

 Framework used :